 How ScripTreeApps's shelves work

 A plain-language tour of how the storefront sorts apps by real buyer engagement instead of by how much a developer paid for placement.
-We don't verify or vet apps — what you see on the front shelves is what other buyers have actually used.
+We scan every uploaded app for malware and add an operator attestation before it goes live; we don't test apps for functional quality or vet the producer's claims.
+The front shelves are sorted by real buyer engagement.

 The 3-month window for new apps